audioxide/data/data/posts/20181026-reviews-neneh-cherry-broken-politics.md

   humility and sincerity.
 It's a low-key listen that will resonate with some, whilst leaving others slightly underwhelmed.
 week: 169
+blurb: For every moment of serenity there's a feeling of incompleteness, and the result is an album that's sadly unmemorable.
 ---
 author: André
 review: >-